5 amazing things to do in Madrid off the beaten path

 In Madrid, you can find some of the most important museums in the world: El Prado, el Thyssen, and El Reina Sofía.
 However, Madrid is also full of art galleries, cultural centers and alternative spaces that organize all kinds of activities and exhibitions.
 In the trendy Conde Duque neighborhood we can enjoy alternative art and a wide artistic offer at the Centro Cultural Conde Duque, the ABC Museo de la ilustración and the Blanca Berlin Gallery, specialized in photography.

 If you enjoy alternative theater you can´t miss the plays exhibited in La red de Teatro de Lavapiés and the Teatros del Canal.
 In the Lavapiés neighborhood is located the cultural center La Casa Encendida, while, a little further south, in the neighborhood of Chopera, stands another center dedicated to alternative culture: Matadero Madrid.
 Built in the old Madrid slaughterhouse, it´s like a small city at the service of art and culture.
 The compound is composed by the House of the Reader, a Design Center, a Film Library, a theater, and a Music installation.

 5. Go out in Madrid

-Huertas: Probably the best known party area of Madrid.
-Huertas is the preferred place to go out for tourists and foreign students.
-The surrounding areas of la Puerta Del Sol are full of bars and pubs where you can find all kinds of food and drinks.
+Huertas: Probably the best-known party area of Madrid.
+Huertas is the preferred place to go out to tourists and foreign students.
+The surrounding areas of La Puerta Del Sol are full of bars and pubs where you can find all kinds of food and drinks.

 Chueca: We could call this area the “Soho” from Madrid.
 This small neighborhood is one of the most cosmopolitan and fun of the city, apart from being the LGTB district of Madrid.
 Life in the neighborhood revolves around the Plaza de Chueca, where we can find lots of terraces and bars.